Creevelea Abbey: Buildings

 The remains consist of the church (nave, chancel, transept and choir), chapter house, cloister and domestic buildings.
 The bell-tower was converted to living quarters in the 17th century.
 At one point in its history the church was covered with a thatched roof.
 Carved in the cloister is an image of Saint Francis of Assisi preaching to birds.
+The site also contained, as of 1870, many stone monuments to the local members of the Gaelic nobility of Ireland who lie buried there.